An MBA is an internationally recognised passport to a successful management career.

 Find the right AMBA-accredited course for you

-Expert insight and MBA success stories
+Business School blog and MBA success stories

 Vincent Eid is originally from Lebanon.
 He undertook an MBA at HEC Paris, and this allowed him to get a role a Nike.
 In the